 A material part of CISCO's assets is comprised of its investments into BOCAM and LCP.
-As of 31/12/2021, CISCO recognized an impairment loss from these investments of €39k for BOCAM and €749k for LCP.
-The impairment loss was covered in full by the dividends as both companies were profitable in 2021 and thus the decrease in their Net Asset Value was lower.
+As of 31/12/2022, CISCO recognized an impairment loss of €166k from the investment for LCP.

-Further, concentration exists with cash held as collateral with the CSE and ATHEX amounting to 26% of total exposure.
+Further, concentration exists with cash held as collateral with the CSE and ATHEX.

-An investor compensation fund for investors is required by CySEC for the purpose of compensating investors in the case of losses where the broker is liable (2020: €751k, and 2021: €544k,).
-In 2020 and 2021, CISCO proceeded with write-offs of €32k and €207k respectively, relating to loss distribution of the Company's ICF amount.
+An investor compensation fund ("ICF") for investors is required by CySEC for the purpose of compensating investors in the case of losses where the broker is liable.
+During 2022 €41k contributed to the ICF by CISCO.